 Writing formulae and chemical equations is a fundamental skill of a chemist (it is also a universal language).
 You are probably familiar with balancing chemical equations and many of the key terms in this part of the course.

 There is not a great deal of knowledge to learn in order to be confident with mole calculations, but you may well need lots of practice.
-There are only certain ways in which questions on stoichiometry are asked in exams, so attempt as many questions as you
+There are only certain ways in which questions on stoichiometry are asked in exams.

 A mole is simply a number, specifically Avogadro's number (L) which is 6.02 ×1023.
 It is the number of atoms in exactly 12 g of pure carbon-12.
 Mole calculations are not difficult in terms of the mathematical functions that you need to carry out, but it